alibaran6/User_Card_Demo/README.md

 Saving and loading student data in the .ctl file format

 With these functionalities, students can easily analyze their academic performance, monitor their progress, and compare their standing among other students.

+To run the program, download the installer file.
+If you want to access the source code, download the student_projectv2 folder, which contains the full implementation written in C++ using the Qt framework.